jku-vds-lab/jku-vds-lab.github.io/_publications/2023_visxai_hoxai.md

 layout: publication # do not change

 #### these fields are mandatory. please fill them out
-title: "GFlowNet Playground - Theory and Examples for an Intuitive Understanding" # title of your publication
+title: "Of Deadly Skullcaps and Amethyst Deceivers: Reflections on a Transdisciplinary Study on XAI and Trust" # title of your publication

 # choose one of the following types:
 # "paper": Peer-Reviewed Journal and Conference Papers
 # "preprint": Preprint
 # "thesis": Thesis (e.g. Master/PhD Thesis)
-type: preprint
+type: paper
-abstract: "Imagine you want to discover new molecules for a life-saving drug.
-With an estimated size of 10^60, the space of possible molecular structures is vast, and promising candidates are potentially sparse and difficult to find.
-Traditional methods might guide you to a single best guess, but what if this guess is toxic, has side effects, or fails in a later stage of testing?
-What if you need many diverse, high-quality candidates to test?
-This is where Generative Flow Networks (GFlowNets) come in.
-They are a class of generative models that don't just aim for a single optimal solution—they aim to diversely sample from a space of possibilities, with a preference for high-reward outcomes.
-In this article, we introduce the core concepts behind GFlowNets, outline their theoretical foundations and common training pitfalls, and guide readers toward an intuitive understanding of how they work.
-We provide an interactive Playground, where reward functions and hyperparameters can be adjusted on the fly to reveal a GFlowNet’s learning dynamics.
-A Tetris example brings these ideas to life, as the network uncovers stacking strategies in real time.
-By journey’s end, readers will have both a practical grasp of GFlowNet behavior and inspiration for applying them to their own challenges." # insert the abstract of your publication between the quotes; you can use html e.g. to make links (<a></a>) or generate bold (<b></b>) etc. text
+abstract: "Does explainability change how users interact with an artificially intelligent agent?
+We sought to answer this question in a transdisciplinary research project with a team of computer scientists and psychologists.
+We chose the high-risk decision making task of AI-assisted mushroom hunting to study the effects that explanations of AI predictions have on user trust.
+We present an overview of three studies, one of which was carried out in an unusual environment as part of a science and art festival.
+Our results show that visual explanations can lead to more adequate trust in AI systems and thereby to an improved decision correctness." # insert the abstract of your publication between the quotes; you can use html e.g. to make links (<a></a>) or generate bold (<b></b>) etc. text

 ####